connormaas/distancing-in-hri/README.md

 ### Contributions

-I was one of four contributors to this paper, the other three being Flora Xia, Carly Pogue, and Alexis Sudjianto.
+I was one of four contributors to this paper, the three others being Flora Xia, Carly Pogue, and Alexis Sudjianto.
 I mainly focused on the **implementation**.